Learning to Infer Unseen Single-/Multi-Attribute-Object Compositions with Graph Networks

 \subsection{Method Overview}

-We propose a two-pathway model consisting of a visual pathway to process visual data and a linguistic pathway to process linguistic data.
-In the visual pathway, given a batch of images (batch-size = $b$), a pre-trained convolutional neural network is used to extract the $m$-dimensional initial visual features $X^{0} \in \mathbb{R}^{b \times m}$, which is further processed by the visual encoder module and composition clustering mechanism, obtaining $k$-dimensional clustered visual features $X^c\in\mathbb{R}^{b \times k}$ in a latent space.
-In the linguistic pathway, all $N$ attributes and object labels are embedded as $Z^0 \in \mathbb{R}^{N \times d}$ via a pre-trained linguistic model, which are used to initialize the attribute-object semantic association graph.
-Each node in the graph is a $d$-dimensional embedding feature representing an attribute or an object.
-After applying graph convolutional operations on $Z^0$, we finally obtain the linguistic encoded feature matrix $Z \in \mathbb{R}^{N \times k}$ in the latent space.
+As shown in Figure.~\ref{fig_framework}, we propose a two-pathway network architecture consisting of a visual pathway to process visual data and a linguistic pathway to process linguistic data.
+In the visual pathway, given a training image, a pre-trained convolutional neural network (e.g., ResNet-18) is used to extract initial visual feature $x^{0} \in \mathbb{R}^m$, which is further processed by the visual encoder module $f_{en}(\cdot)$, obtaining encoded visual feature $x\in\mathbb{R}^k$ in a latent space.
+In the linguistic pathway, the attribute and object labels corresponding to the input image are embedded as $z_a$ and $z_o$ respectively via graph convolution operations.
+After that, a composer module is responsible for fusing attribute-object information, outputting encoded linguistic feature $z \in \mathbb{R}^k$ in the latent space.

-During the training, we optimize the L2 loss between $X^c$ and $Z$ to fit the input images to the corresponding linguistic labels.
-During the testing, we identify the attribute-object composition label of a given image from all possible compositions by searching for the composition that has the nearest L2 distance to the clustered visual feature of the given image.
+To reduce mis-classifications caused by similar compositions, we optimize the contrastive loss \cite{he2020momentum,pmlr-v119-chen20j} to learn discriminative visual features.
+By doing this, the input image fits the correct linguistic label whilst repels incorrect linguistic labels.
+During the testing, we identify the attribute-object composition prediction of a testing image by searching for the composition that has the highest cosine similarity to the encoded visual feature of the given testing image.